zeroibc/my-mac-os/README.md

 ## Applications
 I use a lot of applications on my mac.
 Below is a list of the ones that I love and use the most in my day to day life, sorted by their importance.

-The app's name links to the app itself and the attached `My Notes` links to more detailed notes and use cases for that app.
+The app's name links to the app web page and the attached `My Notes` links to my detailed notes and use cases for that app.

 I also share [my dotfiles](https://github.com/nikitavoloboev/dotfiles) and I made a [Telegram group](https://t.me/macOSautomation) to discuss all things macOS/iOS.

 ### 1. [Alfred](https://www.alfredapp.com) - Launcher ([My Notes](https://wiki.nikitavoloboev.xyz/macOS/apps/alfred/alfred.html))
-Alfred is a very powerful launcher that you can program to show you anything you want.
+- Alfred is a very powerful launcher that you can program to show you anything you want.
 It saved me a lot of time in my life.
 <img src="https://i.imgur.com/kbw0yCF.png" width="600" alt="img">

-It has a great [community](http://www.alfredforum.com/) and very powerful [workflows](https://github.com/learn-anything/alfred-workflows#readme) that you can use.
+- It has a great [community](http://www.alfredforum.com/) and very powerful [workflows](https://github.com/learn-anything/alfred-workflows#readme) that you can use.

-I wrote [an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how anyone can start developing workflows of their own using Go language and [AwGo](https://github.com/deanishe/awgo) library.
+- I wrote [an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how anyone can start developing workflows of their own using Go language and [AwGo](https://github.com/deanishe/awgo) library.

 ### 2. [Karabiner](https://pqrs.org/osx/karabiner/) - Keyboard remapping tool ([My Notes](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/karabiner.html))
 - Karabiner is an absolutely amazing app that lets you remap keys at a very low level on macOS.